netscaler/netscaler-observability-exporter/deployment/README.md

 ## Prerequisites

- - Ensure that you have a Kubernetes cluster with  `kube-dns` addon enabled.
+ - Ensure that you have a Kubernetes cluster with  `kube-dns` or `CoreDNS`.
  - If Zipkin is used as the distributed tracer, ensure that you have the following docker images installed in the Kubernetes cluster:
     - [Zipkin](https://zipkin.io/)